tyler-willowtree/feature-flag/README.md

 > Fullstack example of using feature flags in an application.
 >
 > Backend uses Nestjs, Prisma, GraphQL, MySQL (using docker), EJS, and Web components to create a feature flagging system along with a page on the server side to create, edit, toggle, and
 > delete flags.
-> All of these languages can be changed out to your liking, with a some update to the code.
+All of these languages can be changed out to your liking, with a some update to the code.
 >
 > There are examples of the frontend in different languages including React, Vue and Web components.
-React and Vue use Prisma & GraphQL, while Web components just uses fetch.
-Again the way in
+React and Vue example components use Prisma & GraphQL, while Web Components and non-example
-> which data is fetched can be updated to your liking.
+> components use fetch & GraphQL.
+Again the way in which data is fetched can be updated to your liking.
 >
 > **Now includes A/B testing**